Tanya-Solyanik/winforms/docs/coding-style.md

 ### Nullability

 1. Prefer [pattern matching](https://learn.microsoft.com/dotnet/csharp/language-reference/operators/patterns) to check variable type and null state (e.g. `if (parameter is Form form)`, `if (manager.GetService<IContainer>() is { } container)`, etc.).
 1. Using the postfix `!` [null-forgiving operator](https://learn.microsoft.com/dotnet/csharp/language-reference/operators/null-forgiving) to override null analysis must always get a descriptive comment.
-Prefer to refactor code to avoid this where possible.
+Prefer to re-factor code to avoid this where possible.
 If we do not control the code in question prefer to throw `ArgumentException` when an associated argument is known or `InvalidOperationException` otherwise.
 Do not let code fall into `NullReferenceException`.

 ### Visual Basic